-The population here is ca 899.
+The population here is ca 900.

 As with other towns on the Snæfellsnes peninsula fishing is the main industry, but tourism is a growing industry as well and there are a lot of organised trips and things to do here.
 I refer to my camping tip Kverná owned by my father's cousin where you can get horse rental and guided tours.
-You can also visit The Information Center at The Eyrbyggja Heritage Center museum where they organise tours for visitors in this area. .
+You can also visit The Information Centre at The Eyrbyggja Heritage Centre museum where they organise tours for visitors in this area. .

-There is a lovely church in Grundarfjörður, my grandfather, father and his siblings donated the beautiful stained glass windows.
+There is a lovely church in Grundarfjörður.
+My grandfather, father and his siblings donated the beautiful stained glass windows.
 See my next tip on the church.

 Grundarfjörður has got the Green Globe certification for environmental standards and it is probably the only town in the world where the building authorities have donated a special allotment to Álfar "The hidden people".